Concept Cars Home

 Retained values of up to 47 per cent after three years put the new i20 ahead of Volkswagen, Toyota and Ford offerings

-Úsed car market and motor analysts CAP say the i20 will retain a greater percentage of its original value after three years than a plethora of highly-regarded rivals.
+Úsed car market and motor industry analysts CAP say the i20 will retain a greater percentage of its original value after three years than a plethora of highly-regarded rivals.
 This includes those renowned for holding their value such as the Volkswagen Polo and Toyota Yaris, as well as big players like the Vauxhall Corsa, Peugeot 207 and even the new Ford Fiesta.

 According to CAP figures, the i20 Classic will still be worth 47 per cent of its list price after three years and 30,000-miles – five percentage points more than the equivalent Fiesta and 12 more than a Corsa or Clio.